Travels with V

 It turns out that quite a lot of people live in the mountains, Ulisies thinks it might be hundreds.
 There are no roads there so things like rice and oil and other necessities have to be carried.
 Some ride horses, carrying their goods in saddlebags, others go in pairs carrying the stuff on a stick between them.

-On the other side of the wide riverbed there’s a small house that at first seems empty, but one morning smoke comes out of the chimney.
-This is the local bakery, making bread twice a week.
+On the other side of the wide riverbed there’s a small house that at looks abandoned, but one morning smoke comes out of the chimney.
+This it turns out is the local bakery, making bread twice a week.
 Pigs, chickens, sheep, goats and even horses walk free and roam the riverbed, it’s like a rural setting a hundred years ago.
-It’s a quiet world mostly, except for the thunder, the rustle of the creek and the birds chirping.
+It’s a quiet world mostly, except for the afternoon thunder, the rustle of the creek and the birds chirping.
 We just love to sit in the rocking chairs and take it all in.

 But when it rains, the creek swells to a rather fast running river.
 The way across is in parts just stepping stones in the creek, and they disappear under the flood.
 The locals have sturdy wellingtons, but we’re stuck on our side.

-But today a sturdy bridge is built leading over to Casa Sierra Maestra, and we see on new pictures that the simple plywood guesthouse has been replaced by a new permanent house.
+But today a new bridge is built leading over the riverbed to Casa Sierra Maestra, and we see on new pictures that the simple plywood guesthouse has been replaced by a new permanent house.

 In the last chapter of our Cuban journey it’s time to visit an virtually unknown gem by the sea.
 Where wild African animals roam, we go to the beech in a jeep and swim with barracudas and scorpion fish.